1234Christina/readers-site/README.md

 ![Roaming Readers](/assets/images/roaming-readers-responsive.png)

 ## Design
-The color palette was chosen based on the bookshelf image, and was generated using [ColorSpace](https://mycolor.space/).
+The color palette was chosen based on the bookshelf image and was generated using [ColorSpace](https://mycolor.space/).
 Where the background is not white, pale pastels are used to make the text easy to read.